I use homemade butter in all my recipes, but you don’t have to.

 Here is how I made this delicious dilly lime butter.

-- 6 Tablespoons homemade butter
+- 6 Tablespoons butter (homemade or store bought)

 - 1/2 Tablespoon lime juice